fpiped/manifest-mux/README.md

-# streaming-downloader
+# manifest-mux

-`streaming-downloader` is a manifest-aware command-line wrapper around `yt-dlp`.
+`manifest-mux` is a manifest-aware command-line wrapper around `yt-dlp`.
 It downloads a single movie or TV episode from supported HLS embed pages and can inspect any source that yt-dlp understands, including HLS and DASH manifests.